ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 Given their ubiquity and key role, it is appropriate to recognize them as RATS Conceptual Message in their own right.

 Accordingly, {{iana-handle-cmind}} registers a new Conceptual Message indicator for Handles to be used with Conceptual Message Wrappers (CMW) {{-rats-cmw}}.
-Note that concrete Handle representations require an associated media type for use with CMW.
+A concrete Handle representations requires an associated media type for use with CMW.

 # Interaction Models {#interaction-models}